houpjs/houp/README.md

 Houp(hook up) is a simple, fast, and reliable solution for sharing state across multiple components.
 Whether you're working on a new project or an existing one, integrating Houp is straightforward.
 It doesn't matter how the state is created or managed — Houp focuses solely on sharing it.
 [Read the Docs to Learn More](https://houp.js.org).

-> Houp only supports React 19 and later versions.

 ```
 npm install houp
 ```